Nobel winners urge Obama to press Xi for fellow laureate's release

 The laureates, led by South African Archbishop Desmond Tutu, wrote to Obama, who is also a recipient of the Noble Peace Prize, on Sept.
 2 to urge him to press the issue with Xi, the U.S. advocacy group Freedom Now said.
 Obama and Xi will meet in Washington on Thursday and Friday.

-The letter said Liu Xia’s health had declined “precipitously” in the past year and she should be allowed to travel abroad for medical care as she had requested.
+The laureates said Liu Xia’s health had declined “precipitously” in the past year and she should be allowed to travel abroad for medical care as she had requested.

 Freedom Now founder Jared Genser, who acts as the pro-bono counsel for Liu Xiaobo and his wife said in a note accompanying the letter that no one in the White House had ever called publicly for Liu Xia’s release from house arrest, or even mentioned her name.